 Part VIII — Contracts of guarantee

-136. Guarantee to be in writing
+136. Guarantees to be in writing etc.

 A contract of guarantee between a guarantor and a credit provider in respect of the obligations of the debtor under a regulated contract is not enforceable against the guarantor unless —